Cloudreaver/TISC_Simulation/Readme.txt

 TO DO:

-Fix the plotting of the SNR curves in TISC_sim.py
+Fix the plotting of the SNR curves in TISC_sim.py NO MORE ROOT

-Get the average subtracted algorithm working correctly.

-Swap antenna A and C. Currently I have the bottom antenna being A and the top being C, this is backwards.
-This will require some thinking because the way I handle the correlations will probalby have to change.

 Get the 3 phi sector version working.
 This shouldn't be hard, since it is just doing the same thing three times.